forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 ### Detection Rates
 Sensitivity of Different Specimens freely estimated (if no direct data are available then the specimen is estimated from differences to known specimens.
 E.g. Nasal Swabs have about 10% lower detection rates than NPS so a rounded value of 0.9 * NPS rate is taken).
-In first week of severe respectively mild symptoms.
+In first week of a SARS-CoV-2 infection with severe or with mild symptoms.

 Severe  | Mild  | Specimen
 --|--|--